24f1002102/guardrails-reasoning-agent/README.md

 This project is designed for the Microsoft Agents League Hackathon 2026, Reasoning Agents track.

-Imagine you're responsible for protecting 3 billion users.
-Would you delete this post, leave it alone, or do something in between?
-That's the decision our AI governance committee makes in under three seconds.

 ## Key Capabilities

 - Multi-agent governance workflow